We’ll never sell your information to a third party

 We may analyse customer information we hold against information we are permitted to use from external sources such as statistical data.
 Generally, this information is based on aggregated data that doesn’t contain information that identifies individuals.

-If you wish to access information we hold about you, you are welcome to contact our Privacy Compliance Officer who will respond to you within 30 days.
-You can also request that information about you be corrected or deleted.
+If you think that the personal information that we hold about you is incorrect, please contact our Privacy Officer on 1300 799 482 or firstname.lastname@example.org.
+You can also request that certain personal information we hold about you be deleted.

-We reserve our right to refuse your request for access or correction if, for example, we consider your request to be frivolous or vexatious, or if we are legally entitled to do so.
+We reserve our right to refuse your request for access to, or correction or deletion of, your personal information if, for example, we consider your request to be frivolous or vexatious, or if we are legally entitled to do so.
 If we refuse your request, we will give you our reasons in writing and information about how to make a complaint about the refusal.

-We must be certain of your identity before we can discuss your superannuation account with you.
+We must be certain of your identity before we can discuss specific account details with you.
 If you contact us to discuss your account, you must be able to prove your identity.
 This ensures that we are able to protect your personal information by only giving it to you or someone who can prove that they are lawfully authorised to act on your behalf.

 If you have a general enquiry that does not involve discussing your personal information, you do not have to provide identification.
 In these situations, you will be able to deal with us without identifying yourself.